edthena/policies/privacy.md

 R3 Collaboratives, Inc. ("R3 Collaboratives") knows that you care about how your personal information is used and shared, and we take your privacy seriously.
 Please read the following to learn more about our Privacy Statement.
-By using the Edthena.com website and any related products, services and/or features (collectively, the "Service") you acknowledge that you accept the practices and policies outlined in this Privacy Statement.
+By using the "Edthena" mobile application ("App") and the website located at app.edthena.com ("Website") (collectively, the "Service"), you acknowledge that you accept the practices and policies outlined in this Privacy Statement.

 WHAT DOES THIS PRIVACY STATEMENT COVER?